NOW IS THE TIME

 The spiritual fulfillment of the Day of Atonement has commenced and will continue until the last judgment and the coming down through the new sky of the new Jerusalem to reside forever on the new earth.

-Another description of the coming of the Lord to His disciples before His worldwide coming is set forth in the following passage:
+Another description of the coming of the Lord to His disciples before His worldwide coming is presented in the following passage:

 So Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.
 (Hebrews 9:28)